 Helicopter pilots flying over Unit No. 3, in order to drop thousands of gallons of water into the evaporating spent fuel pool, have discovered that the pool was not dry, and it seems the spent fuel cells stored in it have not been uncovered.
 Regardless, the water drops by helicopter will continue until electrical power is restored to the power plant complex and cooling systems are operating.
 Speculations broadcast by the news media that the pool was dry have been proven false.
 What's disappointing is that some officials in the Nuclear Regulatory Commission (NRC) have stated that a pool is in-fact dry.
 Do they have a highly-confident view of the situation half a world away?
 No!
 But, it seems the Hiroshima Syndrome has permeated into the mental judgment centers of these NRC officials, who should be intimately aware (from TMI and Chernobyl) that one must never speculate.
 Information from “officials” must have a high degree of confidence before being transmitted.
 Anything less is unacceptable and ought to result in some sort of penalization, if time demonstrates that these speculations are unfounded.

 The number of employees at Fukushima working feverishly to restore electrical power to their stricken systems, while at the same time keeping the reactors and spent fuel pools cooled, is 180.
 Reports of there being but 50 workers still on the Fukushima site, and that all of them were briefly evacuated due to potentially deadly radiation exposure, turns out to have been false.
 But, these flawed reports did contain a kernel of truth.
-The 180 employees work in crews of 50, alternating their emergency work periods with periods of rest and recovery from their exhausting efforts.
-At one point, the off-duty staff (not the 50 on-duty) were taken from the plant complex as a precaution to avoid radiation exposure which might happen during the off-duty period.
+The 180 employees work in crews of 70 (not 50), alternating their emergency work periods with periods of rest and recovery from their exhausting efforts.
+At one point, the off-duty staff (not the 70 on-duty) moved from the plant complex to avoid radiation exposure which might happen during the off-duty period and keep their doses as loww as possible.
 Off duty exposure would reduce the limit on how much exposure staff might receive while on-duty, and limit their emergency efforts.
 This is standard health physics procedure.
 If not working, don't open yourself to exposure.
 Prudent and logical.
 Regardless, the plant was never completely evacuated.

 What ought to be most upsetting to the public is what has been a subtle but significant shift in news media coverage of the situation in Japan.
 As of this entry, the Fukushima accident has literally replaced the real disaster of the earthquake and tsunami as the world's top news story.
 This is nothing less than heinous!
 Yes, the accident situation at Fukushima is serious, but much less significant, real or imagined, than the actual disaster affecting all of Japan.
 More than 5,000 known dead...thousands upon thousands of additional dead that have yet to be accounted for...hundreds of thousands of people homeless and hungry...millions of other Japanese suffering at an unspeakable level...all due to the quake and tsunami.
 Only a minor fraction of this nation-wide societal horror is due to the Fukushima accident!
 Yet, Fukushima reigns supreme in the eyes of the popular press.
 Again, the news media is “merely” doing what it believes to be correct.
 Their false perception is entirely the result of the Hiroshima Syndrome...the phobic state of fear caused by confusion between reactors and bombs, confusion between fallout and radiation itself, and the widespread belief that there is no safe level of radiation exposure.
 If the myriad of misconceptions that fuel the Hiroshima Syndrome were replaced by correct, realistic understanding, Fukushima would still be a news story but would never be reported in a fashion that makes it seem more important than the true disaster in Japan.